asdfjkl/yahb/README.md

   /pause                   :: after finishing, wait for the user to press
                               ENTER before closing the program.
 This
-                              prevents a command - prompt from vanishing after finishing if run e.g.by Windows' RUNAS command
+                              prevents a command - prompt from vanishing after finishing if run e.g. by Windows' RUNAS command

   /s                       :: also copy all SUBDIRECTORIES of <source-dir>